Initial Rack Setup

 In this second terminal window, you will make use of the commands above to enter or upload the necessary rack configurations.

 Oxide Console and API will be hosted under the domain name controlled by your organization.
-In this step, you will upload the certificate and key files that correspond to the subdomain delegated to the Oxide Rack.
+In this step, you will upload a TLS certificate and private key that corresponds to the subdomain delegated to the Oxide Rack.
+This TLS certificate is used for the recovery silo but generally a TLS certificate with a wildcard DNS SAN is generated so it can be used for user-created silos as well.

-Execute the upload-cert subcommand to import the SSL certificate chain file:
+With a TLS certificate in hand, execute the upload-cert subcommand to import the TLS certificate chain file:

 and then upload-key to import the key file: